The Graduate School

 Our researchers win competitive awards from funders including the Arts and Humanities Research Council, the Economic and Social Research Council, the Wellcome Trust and the Carnegie Trust.
 Many of our graduates have become successful academics, artists, policy-makers and entrepreneurs.

 The Graduate School also has a well-equipped physical space, which further facilitates our strong emphasis on interdisciplinary working.
 We're also a virtual community: follow our activities on Facebook and Twitter.
-The Head of the Graduate School is Dr Mark Ellis, Associate Dean for Postgraduate Research.

 Training in research & skills